“…not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come. “

 The Thessalonians were like ships in a calm harbor when, suddenly, violent waves crashed on them.
 False teaching can shake our minds as a violent wind shakes a ship tossed with great waves at sea.
-The word “shaken” can mean to render insecure, stir up, to agitate, unsettle, cause to waver.
-Some teaching can shake us up that it undermines our sense of security, composure, and happiness (Acts 2:25; Hebrews 12:27).
+The word “shaken” can mean to render insecure, stir up, agitate, unsettle, cause to waver.
+Some teaching can disquite us that it undermines our sense of security, composure, and happiness (Acts 2:25; Hebrews 12:27).

 The Thessalonians developed security in the future by 1 Thessalonians, but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
 They wavered about their position, and this created deep distress.
 They needed stability in prophetic truth.

 The word “soon” shows the difference between mature and immature believers.
 Immature believers go into instability very quickly.
 If they hurriedly latch onto doctrine without a careful examination, it will impact their perspective and emotions.
 All of us have triggers that exaggerate our reactions to truth.
 Once we experience this, we open ourselves to any faker that may come along.
 Our emotions dictate our response to teaching rather than the Word governing our beliefs.

 “Troubled” means to make an outcry and be inwardly aroused.
 The Thessalonians were disturbed inwardly and frightened about the Day of the Lord.
 We emotionally trouble our souls once we leave the sound teaching of God’s Word.